Find out about pursuing an advanced research degree at our world-class University.

 A doctorate is normally carried out over a minimum of 3 years full-time.
 Our doctoral candidates work closely with at least one appointed supervisor and many work in a team of researchers.

 For the PhD, you will prepare a substantial thesis of original research that contributes significantly to knowledge and understanding in your discipline, followed by an oral examination.

 Your PhD thesis may include publications you have written under supervision for this degree or, for those in a creative arts or design discipline, you may present a body of creative work for assessment with your thesis.
-This is known as a PhD with creative practice).
+This is known as a PhD with creative practice.

-You can submit an application for a doctoral programme (excluding DClinPsy and EdD) may be submitted at any time of the year.
+You can submit an application for a doctoral programme (excluding DClinPsy and EdD) at any time of the year.

 Acceptance to our doctoral programmes is based on academic merit.
 You must demonstrate an ability to research independently, and possess a high level of theoretical understanding.
 Acceptance is subject to staff availability for supervision, and appropriate resources and facilities.

 The PhD is available in 100 different subjects and is offered in all faculties and large-scale research institutes.
 We offer a wealth of research opportunities across the University, including cross-disciplinary projects.

-We encourage you to look at supervisor profiles, faculty research webpages and doctoral opportunities on FindaThesis for your area of interest.
+We encourage you to look at supervisor profiles, explore faculty or institute research and browse doctoral opportunities on FindaThesis for your area of interest.

 There are exciting changes coming to the University of Auckland Doctoral Scholarship scheme.
 Students will still only be considered for a doctoral scholarship at the time of application for a place in the programme, but:

 - any student who is offered a place in a doctoral programme will be eligible for scholarship consideration